OpenTranslationBible/open-bible/en-GB/43.John/md/john-19.md

 ## John 19:30

-When Jesus had received the sour wine, He said, “It is finished!”
-And He bowed His head and gave up His spirit.
+After receiving the sour wine, Jesus declared, “It is finished!”
+Then He bowed His head and surrendered His spirit.

 ---